Congratulations on your acceptance to MiddCORE 2018!

 4. SCHOLARSHIP & FINANCIAL AID INFO FOR THOSE WHO QUALIFY

 If you are a MIDDLEBURY STUDENT you must currently be on financial aid from Middlebury in order to receive financial aid for MiddCORE.
 Financial aid for the first application round will be awarded within two weeks of your acceptance.
+Check your student mail center box!
 Your deposit and enrollment form is due two weeks after you receive your financial aid information.
 Early decision discounts will be applied to final tuition bills and do not cover the deposit cost.

 Middlebury students on financial aid will be eligible for financial aid for the summer program as funds permit.
 All financial aid is processed through Middlebury College’s financial aid office.
 Middlebury’s financial aid office will award your demonstrated need, as determined by your FAFSA documents, as funding permits.
 MiddCORE financial aid funds do run out, and so we can not guarantee that you will receive financial aid for MiddCORE even if you receive financial aid during the regular year.
 We encourage students who anticipate needing financial aid to apply as early as possible.

 If you are an NON-MIDDLEBURY STUDENT, you are eligible for one of our scholarships if you are on financial aid from your home institution.
-In order to be eligible for a MiddCORE Scholarship, you must send a copy of your financial aid from your home institution as well as a brief explanation of your efforts to fulfill the rest of the MiddCORE costs to MiddCOREAdmissions@middlebury.edu if you have not done so already.
+In order to be eligible for a MiddCORE Scholarship, you must fill out the Summer Financial Aid application and send a brief summary of your efforts to fulfill the rest of the MiddCORE costs to MiddCOREAdmissions@middlebury.edu if you have not done so already.

 5. INTERNATIONAL STUDENTS